-Easy: live in a super cheap place.
+Easy: live in a super cheap place in Arizona.
 Lower your cost of living and you will find you have more than a few pennies to your name at the end of the month.

 So where are the cheapest places in Arizona?
-What city will allow you to ditch the Ramen forever?
+Let us walk you through the cities that will allow you to ditch the ramen forever.

 If very old mummified wood isn’t your kind of fun afternoon out, check out Snowflake, Arizona.
 If you think you will get some snowy winters here, think again.
 However, Snowflake does have some alleged alien activity.